outcomesinsights/conceptql/doc/spec.md

 ```

 ### Casting Loses All Original Information
 After a result undergoes casting, it loses its original information.
 E.g. casting a visit_occurrence to a person loses the visit_occurrence information and resets the start_date and end_date columns to the person's date of birth.
-As a side note, this is actually handy if a stream’s dates have been altered by a time_window node and you want the original dates later on.
+As a side note, this is actually handy if a stream’s dates have been altered by a time_window operator and you want the original dates later on.
 Just cast the stream to its same type and it will regain its original dates.

 ### Cast all the Things!